Circular walk from Widemouth to Bude

 Unlike rabbits, hares spend all their time above ground and are able to reach speeds of 35mph to escape from predators which include foxes and buzzards.
 Hares are now rare or even locally extinct in areas of South West England, yet in the late 1800s there were around 4 million hares distributed throughout Britain.
 Their decline isn't fully understood but is thought to be linked to changes in farming practices, together with hares' need to feed throughout the year as they neither hibernate nor store large amounts of fat.
 In the past, the dairy farms of the South West had hay meadows which contained a wide range of plants providing hares with something to eat whatever the season.
 Since the Second World War, 95% of the hay meadows have been lost, largely replaced by silage production using fields sown with pure grass.
 Since the end of the 20th Century, there has been some diversification of farming in Cornwall and it's possible, particularly if this isn't too intensive, that this may create conditions that are more favourable for hares.
 The Hare Preservation Trust are interested in any sightings of hares to help build up an understanding of where the habitat is most suitable; they have an online survey which you can use to notify them of any hare sightings.

-26. Go through the waymarked pedestrian gate and follow the path ahead to a gateway in the far left corner.
+26. Go straight ahead through the right-hand gate (towards the sea) and follow the path ahead to a waymarked gateway in the far left corner.

 The fields here are rotated between arable crops such as oil-seed rape and barley.